 OED3’s revisions to date are also discussed so far as is possible and practicable.
 The main problem here is that the OED Online website does not allow users to distinguish between OED2 (i.e. unrevised) and OED3 (i.e. revised) entries when making electronic searches.
 It is therefore impossible to compare the new with the revised entries – except one by one, not a practicable method given the quantity and variety of material involved.

-This leaves Dictionary users unable to assess the progress and character of OED3’s revision in any systematic way.
+This leaves Dictionary users unable, for the most part, to assess the progress and character of OED3’s revision in any systematic way.
 Correspondingly, we cannot yet assess the implications of the substantial scholarly research now being conducted by the lexicographers for our picture of the history and development of the language period by period.
+There are interesting signs of where the OED3 project is going, nevertheless, and where it has directed much of its energies to date – most notably, from the 18th century onwards, in the vastly increased citation of journals, periodicals, and newspapers.
+This is discussed on the pages on OED3 period coverage listed below.

 See further OED Online.